sangria-graphql/sangria-graphql.github.io/learn.md

 #### HasId Type Class

-In order to extract ID from entities, Fetch API uses `HasId` type class:
+In order to extract the ID from entities, the Fetch API uses the `HasId` type class:

 ```scala
 case class Product(id: String, name: String)